frkim/GHDemos/README.md

     # Function that validates an email address

-GitHub Copilot should write a code that is similar to :
+GitHub Copilot should write a code something similar to:

     def is_valid_email(email):
         pattern = r'^[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+$'